 - Full-mouth debridement to enable evaluation and diagnosis

-These are simply examples of services covered by senior dental insurance.
-Be sure to check your dental policy for which, and how much, services are covered.
+These are simply examples of services covered by dental insurance plans for seniors over 65.
+Be sure to check your dental policy to see what, and how much, is covered.

 What About Dental Discount Plans?

-Although discount plans are also sold by private companies, they are not insurance plans.
+Discount plans are also sold by private companies, but they are not insurance plans.
 There are no copays, coinsurance, or deductible amounts.
-That also means that there are no pre-negotiated rates or free yearly checkups and cleanings.
+That also means there are no pre-negotiated rates or free yearly checkups and cleanings.
 A participating dentist simply agrees to offer discounts (often a percentage off from the total price) for certain medical services.
 Then, seniors who choose discount plans will pay their dentist directly for the cost of services (after the discount).

-Discount plans can be a good alternative for dental insurance because:
+Depending on the plan, discount plans can be a good alternative for senior dental insurance because:

 - They are inexpensive.